microscaler/tinkerbell/tasks/schedule/tasks.md

 - [ ] Confirm that scheduler exits cleanly after all tasks complete
 - [ ] Wrap the call to `may::coroutine::spawn` in an explicit `unsafe` block in `Scheduler::spawn`
 - [ ] Replace any placeholder tests with meaningful coverage for the ready queue
+- [ ] Implement join waiting via a `WaitMap` so tasks blocked on `Join` resume when the joined task completes

 ## Crate Types